Profile of skills and expertise, diversity concept and objectives for the composition of the Supervisory Board of DEUTZ AG

 3.3 Independence and potential conflicts of interest

-More than half of the Supervisory Board members should be independent within the meaning of article 5.4.2 of the German Corporate Governance Code.
-The Supervisory Board does not believe that fulfilment of the Code’s independence criteria can be called into question solely because a member exercises their Supervisory Board mandate as an employee representative.
-Supervisory Board members must not hold directorships or similar positions or advisory functions for major competitors of the DEUTZ Group.
+More than half of the Supervisory Board members representing the shareholders should be independent within the meaning of article C.6 para 2 and article C.7 of the German Corporate Governance Code.
+Supervisory Board members representing the shareholders must not hold directorships or similar positions or advisory functions for major competitors of the DEUTZ Group or have a personal relationship with them and shall generally, and in any case in the majority, be assessed as independent of the Company, the Executive Board and/or a controlling shareholder.
 Conflicts of interest that are substantial and not merely temporary relating to the personal circumstances of a Supervisory Board member shall result in the termination of the mandate.

 3.4 Time required to perform Supervisory Board duties